vshulcz/ozon_price_tracker/docs/DEPLOYMENT-en.md

 ### Monitoring & metrics

 - The bot exposes a Prometheus endpoint on `http://<pod-ip>:8000/metrics` (tunable through `METRICS_HOST`/`METRICS_PORT`).
-- `k8s/base/service.yaml` adds a ClusterIP Service with `prometheus.io/*` annotations, so Prometheus Operator or any standard Prometheus scrape config can discover it via the `app=marketplace-bot` label.
+- `k8s/base/service.yaml` adds a ClusterIP Service with `prometheus.io/*` annotations, so Prometheus Operator or any standard Prometheus scrape config can discover it via the `app=marketplace-price-tracker` label.
 - Use `METRICS_ENABLED=false` if you need to disable metrics in specific environments.

 #### Prometheus + Grafana via ArgoCD